 The resulting prior distributions are summarized in Table~\ref{tab:specified_models} show that all meta-analytic prior distributions for the intercepts are fairly similar, with means slightly below 9 and similar standard deviations around 2.
 The same is true for the auxiliary parameters where the mean-log parameters are close to 0 and the standard deviations around 0.30.
 The left panel of Figure 1 visualizes similarities in the scaling and shapes of the different parametric families, with the full lines corresponding to the predicted mean survival function (in the comparator arm) and the shaded areas to 95\% prior predictive intervals.
 The right panel of Figure 1 visualizes the prior model-averaged survival function for the comparator arm (in light green) vs. the model-averaged survival function for the experimental arm (in deep purple; predicted by the models assuming the presence of the treatment effect specified by the Bayesian model-averaged testing).
-The predicted model-averaged survival function for the experimental arm is slightly above the predicted model-averaged survival function for the comparator arm since the specified alternative hypothesis describes a positive treatment effect, in other words, longer survival times.
+The predicted model-averaged survival function for the experimental arm is slightly above the predicted model-averaged survival function for the comparator arm since the specified alternative hypothesis describes a positive treatment effect, in other words, longer survival times (note that in the estimation ensemble there is no difference between the model-averaged prior predicted survival functions because we do not constrain the estimated effect to be positive a priori).
 The shaded 95\% prior predictive intervals show a considerable uncertainty based on the historical data, which warrants enough flexibility for the Bayesian updating process.